 The Iowa Lottery uses a number of sources for new games including players, retailers and staff.
 The Iowa Lottery also closely monitors games put out by other lotteries around the country.
 An ad agency is contracted to help write and produce television and radio spots, but most of the game development is done internally.

-The Iowa Lottery sets the prize structure for Iowa's $100,000 Cash Game, Pick 3 and Pick 4.
-With Powerball, Mega Millions and Hot Lotto, the prize structure is set by the Multi-State Lottery Association (MUSL) since multiple states participate in the game.
+The Iowa Lottery sets the prize structure for Iowa's Pick 3 and Pick 4 games.
+With Powerball, Mega Millions, Hot Lotto and All or Nothing, the prize structure is set by the lotteries that are members of the Multi-State Lottery Association (MUSL) since multiple states participate in the game.

 That seems to be a myth that's based upon the area you're from, no matter where that is.
 Here's an example: We were talking one day with the folks from the D.C.
 Lottery in Washington and we were telling them about the grumbling we'll sometimes hear that "no one from here ever wins."
 They started laughing and said what they hear is that "it's always those people from Iowa who win the jackpot."
 We think the root of the situation is that people will never be truly satisfied unless they're the ones who win the jackpot!
 In reality, people can and do win lottery prizes every day.
 In the Iowa Lottery's latest financial year, its players took home more than $150 million in prizes from lotto, scratch and pull-tab tickets.
 That's a record amount.
 And nine Iowa Lottery players won prizes of $1 million during the 2010 fiscal year.